TimzOwen/AndroidNetworking/README.md

   JSON for Android

-  Feteching data  and parsing JSON in it
+  Fetching data  and parsing JSON in it

-  Android Threads and Multithreadind
+  Android Threads and Multithreading

   HTTPs and Retrofit for Android